 - The Falklands War: Exactly what it says on the tin.

-- You Are What You Hate: As a young PM, Maggie was frustrated that her opinions and concerns were always shot down by others.....so when she becomes Prime Minister she does the same not only to the Labour Oppostion but also her own cabinent.
+- You Are What You Hate: As a young MP, Maggie was frustrated that her opinions and concerns were always shot down by others.....so when she becomes Prime Minister she does the same not only to the Labour Oppostion but also her own cabinent.
 It doesn't end well for her.